How to photograph newborns with siblings

 I’m more than happy to incorporate siblings in the portrait session.
 In fact, I love capturing the developing bond between siblings!

 Choosing the best time of day

-We’ll usually schedule the portrait session around your oldest child’s routine – typically, a 10am start.
+We’ll usually schedule the portrait session around your oldest child’s routine.
+Typically, a 10am start works well.
 The best time is when they’ve had something to eat and they’re not tired.
 Little ones tend to have more energy and be at their best in the morning.

-If your oldest child is overwhelmed by having a new baby in the family and not entirely sure about the idea yet, it can be worth postponing until your newborn is six weeks old.
-This gives a toddler a chance to adjust having a sibling, and for the bond to have developed more between them.
-You can see more about photographing newborns at their six week milestone here: www.louiserosephotography.com/scheduling-newborn-portrait-session/
+Children can be overwhelmed by having a new baby in the family and not sure about the idea yet.
+If that’s the case, it can be worth scheduling your session for when your newborn is six weeks old.
+This gives your toddler a chance to adjust to having a sibling.
+It also allows for the bond to have developed more between them.

 “I was impressed with Louise’s sense of calm.
 She has a natural ability to engage with children.
 Our baby stayed calm throughout, and there are some fantastic photos of her with our son.
 The photos are everything I hoped they would be and more – there are so many beautiful pictures.
 Louise managed to capture us all extremely naturally.
 I will always treasure these photos of those special early days.
 Thank you Louise!”
 Nell

 As soon as I arrive, I make sure the older child feels as important and interesting to meet as the newborn.
 I pay more attention to your other children beforehand, and pay little attention to your newborn at first.
 It’s not that I’m not enchanted by your new arrival!
 I’m using a bit of child psychology to help us get the most out of your portrait session.